vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

 10. Reverb, envelope, and unknown/no-op commands.

 Do not move this behavior through a compatibility profile first.
-If old `CapcomSnesProfile` remains in the tree, treat it as reference code until it can be deleted.
+If old `CapcomSnesProfile` code is needed for reference, consult it outside the active new implementation rather than keeping it wired into the build.

 ### Phase 6: Remove Or Quarantine Old Sequence Code